dawnnafus/RTHM/User_Guide.md

 Create two side-by-side folders.
 One is titled: "refinery_data" while the other is "refinery_stats." ![Folders](images/folders.png)

-Download the analysis file (refinery-analysis.rmd) from github [https://github.com/niklaslollo/refinery-stats/](https://github.com/niklaslollo/refinery-stats/), put it in "refinery-stats."
+Download the analysis file (*refinery-analysis.rmd*) from github [https://github.com/niklaslollo/refinery-stats/](https://github.com/niklaslollo/refinery-stats/), put it in "refinery-stats."
 Double-click on the file and RStudio should open.

 ## Once you've installed and set-up R

-Acquire the needed datasets:
+Acquire the datasets:

-  1. Paco
+  1. Individual diary data
+    + Includes blood oxygen and symptoms reporting
+    + There should be one dataset with a column for id
   2. Fitbit
     + Within day data for all users
+    + These will be separate datasets
   3. Pollution data
     + Feed 4901
     + Feed 4901 Methane
     + Feed 4902
     + Feed 4902 Methane
-  4. GPS data
+  4. GPS/ Demographic data

 Put these datasets side-by-side in the "refinery_data" folder.

 ## Data management
 Here is how each dataset should look.
 Please make sure you follow this template exactly.

-1. **Paco**
+1. **Individual Diary**
     + User inputted reports.
 These should be collated into one file. ![image](images/paco.png)

 2. **Fitbit**